JakubCp98/financial_scoring_tool/README.md

 # ENG
 An automated scoring model for publicly traded companies based on financial data sourced from yfinance (Yahoo Finance) and a qualitative assessment performed entirely by LLM (ChatGPT).
 The results allow for better investment decisions when purchasing shares.

-- The model evaluates companies across four financial dimensions – growth, financial condition, stability, and current valuation – combined into a standardized, multi-factor score.
+- The model evaluates companies across four financial dimensions – growth momentum, financial condition, stability, and current valuation – combined into a standardized, multi-factor score.
 - It also considers four qualitative pillars (technology, strategy, trend, competitiveness), expressed on a scale of 0-100 (0 - worst, 100 - best) based on a wide range of subcategories.
 - The final score is a weighted average of three parameters: Valuation, Financial Rating, and Qualitative Rating, leading to a BUY, SELL, or HOLD decision.
 - The model was created primarily for learning Python, APIs, and n8n platform, with a secondary focus on finance and investing.
 Therefore, it should not be considered a direct investment tool due to its limited scope of analysis.